United Kingdom (Nottingham)

 Bio

 Nature-geek, urban forager and all-round wordy sort.
-Freelance strategist and writer for organisations that care about the future.
+Freelance writer with one eye always on the future.
 Often found reading while walking.

 Project leader